sputt/home-vision/README.md

 <li>Running a Fisher face recognizer, trained based on other home automation data, to identify who has entered the home through any of the monitored doors
 </ul>

+In the background, a Homeseer server sends commands to Z-wave enabled lights that will optimally light the entry areas, when the appropriate trigger conditions are met.
+This improves the accuracy of the facial recognition.

 <h2>Sources of data:</h2>
 <table><tr>
 <td>Door opening/closing</td><td>Reed switch on all external doors, hooked into a Raspberry Pi at a central location</td>